 footprint of print technology.
 The numbers are a powerful reminder of how even everyday tech can leave a lasting impact.

-- Apple Lisa was the first personal computer that offered a graphical user interface and
+- The Apple Lisa, released in 1983, was the first personal computer to offer a graphical user interface (GUI) and a mouse, setting a new standard for user-friendly computing.

-- The Apple II is an 8-bit home computer, one of the first highly successful mass-produced microcomputer products
+- The Apple II is an iconic 8-bit home computer and one of the first highly successful mass-produced

 - Steve Jobs and Steve Wozniak co-founded Apple Inc. in 1976, blending Jobs’s visionary leadership and flair for design with Wozniak’s engineering brilliance.
 Jobs revolutionized user experience with sleek product designs and intuitive